rhansen/node-sqlite3-wiki/API.md

 * `callback` *(optional)*: If provided, this function will be called when the database was opened successfully or when an error occurred.
 The first argument is an error object.
 When it is `null`, opening succeeded.
 If no callback is provided and an error occurred, an `error` event with the error object as the only parameter will be emitted on the database object.
 If opening succeeded, an `open` event with no parameters is emitted, regardless of whether a callback was provided or not.

+## sqlite3.verbose()

+Sets the execution mode to verbose to produce long stack traces.
+There is no way to reset this.
+See the wiki page on [debugging](https://github.com/developmentseed/node-sqlite3/wiki/Debugging) for more information.

 ## Database#run(sql, [param, ...], [callback])

 Runs the SQL query with the specified parameters and calls the callback afterwards.
 It does not retrieve any result data.
 The function returns the Database object for which it was called to allow for function chaining.